 This new research is particularly significant for the Environment Agency (EA) due to pressing concerns over water quality.
-The EA monitor key coastal habitats, including saltmarshes, under the Water Environment Regulations (WER).
-This monitoring helps to give saltmarshes a classification status, so it is clear which marshes are ecologically healthy and which saltmarshes are in poor health and need management or intervention to help restore them.
-However, these classifications are a snapshot and generally don't give information on what is happening within the saltmarsh sediment given this requires more specialised research.
-Therefore, the information on denitrification processes within twelve saltmarshes across England could give an insight into what is happening within the sediment and can be compared to most recent saltmarsh classification results to see if these results follow any national trends.
-Furthermore, the potential implications of incomplete denitrification within saltmarsh offers insight into the extent to which saltmarsh systems can mitigate climate change.
-Indeed, this research emphasizes the need to consider a suite of greenhouse gas fluxes within saltmarsh systems, as well as carbon sediment and biomass stock changes when considering their climate mitigation potential.
+The EA monitor key coastal habitats, including saltmarshes and seagrass beds, under the Water Environment Regulations (WER).
+This monitoring helps give habitats a classification status, so it is clear which habitats are ecologically healthy and which are in poor health and need management or intervention to help restore them.
+However, these classifications are a snapshot and generally don't give information on what is happening within the sediment given this requires more specialised research.
+Therefore, the information on denitrification processes within each of twelve saltmarshes, mudflats and seagrass beds across England could give an insight into what is happening within the sediment and can be compared to most recent habitat classifications to see if these results follow any national trends.
+Furthermore, the potential implications of incomplete denitrification within these systems offers insight into the extent to which these habitats can mitigate climate change.
+Indeed, this research emphasizes the need to consider a suite of greenhouse gas fluxes within these systems, as well as carbon sediment and biomass stock changes, when considering their climate mitigation potential.

-Once baseline data on denitrification rates in England's saltmarshes are further established through seasonal surveys and in restoring, as well as intact, marsh contexts, it can guide future management efforts, including incentivising restoration and the creation of new saltmarsh habitats.
+Once baseline data on denitrification rates in England's saltmarshes and seagrass beds are further established in restoring, as well as intact contexts, preferably across seasons, it can guide future management efforts, including incentivising restoration and the creation of new habitats.

-The evidence contained within this report can provide a basis for advocating for nature-based solutions using natural capital assets to deliver the ecosystem services that enhance the wellbeing of people and the planet.
-As detailed in schemes like the Water Industry National Environment Programme, there was a recommendation to enhance the natural environment while also addressing environmental challenges faced by coastal habitats.
-An example of this enhancement could involve using saltmarsh systems to offset harmful levels of available nitrogen added into estuaries through water treatment works.

-Empirical data on how saltmarshes process nitrates could also help inform restoration initiatives through frameworks like Environmental Land Management schemes and in the future may be useful to Biodiversity Net Gain and Marine Net Gain.
-These data can also contribute to nutrient units within the Saltmarsh Code and give an insight in to how different saltmarshes process nutrients, which is important for schemes such as Nutrient Neutrality, administered by Natural England.
+The evidence contained within this report can provide a basis for advocating for nature-based solutions that enhance the wellbeing of people and the planet.
+The Water Industry National Environment Programme recommended enhancing the natural environment while also addressing environmental challenges faced by coastal habitats.
+An example of enhancement could involve using saltmarsh systems to offset harmful levels of available nitrogen added into estuaries through water treatment works, though implications for biodiversity require addressing.
+Empirical data on how coastal habitats process nitrates could also help inform restoration initiatives through frameworks like Environmental Land Management schemes and in the future may be useful to Biodiversity Net Gain and Marine Net Gain.
+These data can also contribute to nutrient units within the Saltmarsh Code and give an insight into how different habitats process nutrients, which is important for schemes such as Nutrient Neutrality, administered by Natural England.